glassroom/heinsen_routing/README.md

 A: Yes.
 You can build deep autoencoders that apply multiple `EfficientVectorRouting` layers to encode an input sequence to progressively shorter sequences and then progressively decode the shortest sequence back to the original length, in a typical "bowtie" arrangement.
 The autoencoders can of course be variational, using the reparametrization trick to sample the inner shortest sequence from a specified distribution.

-*Q: "Can I use `EfficientVectorRouting` to build a generative difussion model or a generative flow network (GFlowNet)?*
+*Q: "Can I use `EfficientVectorRouting` to build generative difussion models or GFlowNets?*

 A: Yes. `EfficientVectorRouting` is a general-purpose PyTorch module.
 You can use it as a component to build any deep neural network model, generative and otherwise.